carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ### Queue channel

-Queue channels are the way in which Nextflow sends data that is input and consumed(used up) or output by a process.
+Queue channels are a type of channel in which data is consumed (used up) to make input for a process/operator.
+It is also the default type of channel for process output.

 A *queue* channel has three properties.